Sweetpotato3/DualGPUOptimizer/dualgpuopt/REFACTORING.md

 - `memory/compat.py`: Backward compatibility layer
 - `memory/README.md`: Comprehensive documentation

+### Settings Module Refactoring

+We've successfully completed the refactoring of the `settings.py` module (722 lines), splitting it into specialized components with clear responsibilities.

+The refactored code is now organized into the following structure:

+- `settings/__init__.py`: Public API and imports
+- `settings/settings_tab.py`: Main settings container
+- `settings/appearance.py`: Theme and appearance settings
+- `settings/overclocking.py`: GPU overclocking settings
+- `settings/application_settings.py`: General application settings
+- `settings/compat.py`: Backward compatibility layer

 Benefits achieved:

-1. **Improved Maintainability**: Each file now has a single responsibility and is easier to understand
+1. **Improved Maintainability**: Each component now has a clear responsibility, making it easier to understand and modify
+2. **Better Organization**: Code is logically organized by feature
+3. **Reduced Complexity**: Each file is focused and much smaller than the original
-2. **Better Testability**: Components can be tested in isolation
+4. **Enhanced Testability**: Components can be tested in isolation
-3. **Enhanced Reusability**: Components can be used independently in other parts of the application
-4. **Preserved Backward Compatibility**: Original API is maintained through a compatibility layer
+5. **Preserved Backward Compatibility**: Original API is maintained for existing code
-5. **Added Documentation**: Comprehensive README with usage examples

 ### Implementation Plan for Each Module